BartlomiejRyczek/Model_do_predykcji_cen_mieszka-/README.md

-# Model do predykcji cen mieszka-
+# Model do predykcji cen mieszkań